 We were founded in May 2015 and first sold our products in 2016.
 As a result of our limited operating history as well as our evolving business strategies, including our recent strategic transformation plan, our ability to accurately forecast our future results of operations is limited and subject to a number of uncertainties, including our ability to plan for and model future growth.
 Our historical revenue growth has been inconsistent, was derived from a more concentrated number of geographies, and should not be considered indicative of our future performance.
-Further, in future periods, our revenue growth could slow or our revenue could decline for a number of reasons, including changes in our business operations and strategy, a decline in demand for our products, an increase in competition, a decrease in the growth of our overall market, our entry into new geographies where our prior operating history is less relevant or predictive, or our failure, for any reason, to continue to capitalize on growth opportunities.
+Further, in future periods, our revenue growth could slow or our revenue could decline for a number of reasons, including changes in our business operations and strategy (such as our transition to a distributor model in a given country), a decline in demand for our products, an increase in competition, a decrease in the growth of our overall market, our entry into new geographies where our prior operating history is less relevant or predictive, or our failure, for any reason, to continue to capitalize on growth opportunities.
 In addition, we regularly release new products and it is difficult to predict the commercial success of newly released products.
 For example, in 2022 we recognized a non-cash inventory write-down in our consolidated statement of operations and comprehensive loss, primarily related to certain first-generation apparel products which were not purchased in sufficient quantities by our customers.
-We have also encountered, and will continue to encounter, risks and uncertainties frequently experienced by growing companies in rapidly changing industries, such as the risks and uncertainties described herein.
-If our assumptions regarding these risks and uncertainties (which we use to plan our business) are incorrect or change due to (i) changes in our market or the geographies where we operate and where we sell our products or (ii) changes to our business models, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations, and our busines
+In September 2023, we entered into asset purchase agreements for the sale of certain net assets used in connection with the operations of our businesses in South Korea and Canada, respectively, resulting in losses based on the difference between the net book value of assets and liabilities sold against the consideration received: we may experience similar losses in connection with future transitions to a distributor model.
+We have also encountered, and will continue to encounter, risks and uncertainties frequently experienced by growing companies address these risks successfully, our operating and financial results could differ materially from our expectations, and our business could suffer.
+The impact of one or more of the foregoing and other factors may cause our results of operations to vary significantly.
+As such, period-over-period comparisons of our results of operations may not be meaningful and should not be relied upon as an indication of future performance.

-Fluctuations in our results of operations may be particularly pronounced in the current economic environment due to the uncertainty caused by consumer spending patterns, inflationary pressures, liquidity concerns at, and failures of, banks and other financial institutions, the COVID-19 pandemic, and overall economic conditions.
+Fluctuations in our results of operations may be particularly pronounced in the current economic environment due to the uncertainty caused by consumer spending patterns, inflationary pressures, liquidity concerns at, and failures of, banks and other financial institutions, the COVID-19 pandemic, overall economic conditions, and geopolitical events, such as wars in Ukraine and Israel.
 Fluctuations in our results of operations may cause those results to fall below our financial guidance or other projections, or the expectations of analysts or investors.